zapccu/Metal64/README.md

-This project is emulating 64 bit floating point and complex numbers in Metal.
+This project is emulating 64 bit floating point real and complex numbers in Metal.

 # Xcode settings

-To work properly the option **Math Mode** under *Metal Compiler - Build Options* must be set to **safe** to ensure IEEE conformity of floating point numbers.
+The option **Math Mode** under *Metal Compiler - Build Options* must be set to **safe** to ensure IEEE conformity of floating point numbers.

 # Swift Part